AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 - **Commands Are Case-Sensitive**: Ensure that commands and inputs (e.g., book titles, borrower names) match the exact case.
 - **Books Are Unique**: Each book in the inventory is unique and identified by its title.
 Duplicate books are not allowed.
+- **Input Character Limitations**: We guarantee support for the English keyboard only.
+Please do not use the character `|` in your inputs.
+- **Data Size/Length Limitations**: Inventory size, loan list length and no. of characters in user input should not exceed `2147483647` (>2 billion).
+- **User Responsibility**: User is responsible for text between flags (demarcated by `/`), e.g. `" "` is considered a valid book title if user follows proper command syntax.

 <div style="page-break-after: always;"></div>